MarkFChavez/mrkjlchvz.github.io/_posts/2017-07-13-database-server-from-scratch.md

 process, it will neither be concurrent nor parallel.
 Therefore, the last query's result will be available after 10 seconds (:timer.sleep).

-With Elixir, it is always best to consider if a problem can be ran concurrently or parallel so in this case, maybe creating a pool of database servers will help.
+With Elixir, it is always best to consider if a problem can be run concurrently or parallel so in this case, maybe creating a pool of database servers will help.